|Nutritional Guidelines (per serving)|

 Divide the dough into 6 equal pieces, each about the size of an egg.

 Lightly oil your work surface.
-Roll one of the dough pieces into a thin circle about 7 inches wide.
-Brush the dough with a little oil and top with a sprinkling of five spice powder and about 1/2 cup of the chopped scallions.
+Roll one of the dough pieces into a thin circle about 7-inches wide.
+Brush the dough with a little oil and top with a sprinkling of five-spice powder and about 1/2 cup of the chopped scallions.

 Fold the pancake in thirds like a business letter, then fold in half again in the same direction.
 This will give you a long rope with six layers of dough.

-When dough spirals have rested, roll each piece once more into a pancake, roughly 7 inches wide.
+When dough spirals have rested, roll each piece once more into a pancake, roughly 7-inches wide.

 When the pan is hot, fry a pancake for 2 to 3 minutes on one side, then flip and fry for 1 to 2 minutes more until golden brown.
 Repeat with remaining pancakes.

 Cut each pancake into 6 wedges.
 Serve immediately with dipping sauce on the side.

 - The key to flaky scallion pancakes is to first roll them very thinly on a lightly oiled surface, rather than a floured surface.
-For this reason, a hard smooth surface like granite, marble or a smooth plastic board works best.
+For this reason, a hard smooth surface like granite, marble, or a smooth plastic board works best.
 Then, brush the pancakes with oil before topping, folding, coiling, and re-rolling into their final shape.